 The downside to oil pulling is it does take some time (the traditionally-suggested protocol is 20 minutes of actively swishing oil around your mouth).

 The reason oil pulling works to help whiten teeth is similar to what oil is doing in your car’s engine.
 Think about it.
 When the oil in your car is changed, the clean oil going in is, well, clean.
 And the used oil that leaves your car is all gunky.
 That gunk is any waste from the engine running being gathered up and removed from the engine by the oil.

 The same goes for oil pulling.
 It’s been scientifically proven that oil pulling helps to stop gum disease.
 And if you use coconut oil, you’ll lower your risk of tooth decay too.
 A component of coconut oil, called monolaurin, has shown to be a very effective antimicrobial on the main bug implicated with tooth decay, strep mutans.

-(By the way, if you’d like to learn other reasons why oil pulling is good for us, here’s a video about a similar, related technique.)
+(By the way, if you’d like to learn other reasons why oil pulling is good for us, check out our Mouth Probiotics! video that discusses a similar, related technique.)